-Eliminating Duplicates in SQL Queries
+SQL DISTINCT Keyword - Eliminating Duplicates in Queries

-Imagine you have a student table, and you're asked: "How many different classes are there?"
-Simply selecting the class
+Imagine you have a students table, and you're asked: "How many different classes are there?"
+Simply selecting the class column will list all entries — including duplicates.
+This is where DISTINCT shines.
+It helps you remove duplicates and see only unique values.

 Syntax of DISTINCT